Nathan Carr and Milivoy Webber Memorial Prize

 An annual writing competition

-AND TO CONFIRM IT IS ONLY OPEN THIS YEAR TO WOMEN AND TRANSGENDER WOMEN OVER 45!
+IT IS STILL ONLY OPEN TO FEMALE IDENTIFYING (FEMALE, TRANSGENDER-FEMALE, NON-BINARY) AGE 45 OR OVER!
 We want to offer a platform for those neglected voices.

 - GENRE—Anything (poem, short story, monologue, flash fiction, micro play, anything you choose)

 - PRIZES—First prize £250 and an original, strictly limited edition print illustrating their entry, by artist Raf.
 Two runners-up awarded £50 each.
 All published on our website.

 Thank you to all participants in the 2021 writing competition.
 Every single submission was read and judged blind by a team of judges.